In June, at least five asteroids — some as large as a Boeing 747 — will buzz by Earth, coming as close as 431,000 miles from the planet.

 Campins was on the first team to discover water on an asteroid and is part of NASA’s OSIRIS REx mission, which is bringing back a sample of asteroid Bennu.
 The sample may hold clues to how our solar system formed.
 The sample was collected after a first-of-its kind touch-and-go maneuver.
 What scientists learn about how the asteroid behaved will help bridge the information gap that exists about asteroids and could aid in figuring out ways to divert them, Campins says.
 While we haven’t had close calls in a while, the asteroids keep coming.

-Just five days before the State Department event, an asteroid measuring about 110 feet will come within 4.5 million miles from Earth, according to JPL.
+Just five days before the State Department event, an asteroid measuring about 110 feet came within 4.5 million miles from Earth, according to JPL.
 That’s pretty close in terms of space distance.

 NASA is exploring options about how to best redirect a threatening asteroid and funded the Double Asteroid Redirection Test (DART) mission as an initial experiment.
 The mission aims to demonstrate the ability to redirect an asteroid using the kinetic energy of a projectile.
 The mission, led by the Johns Hopkins Applied Physics Laboratory (APL), is the first of its kind.
 The spacecraft launched in November 2021 and is expected to reach its target — the Dimorphos asteroid — on September 26, 2022.

-DART systems engineer Elena Adams is one of the panelists who will be joining Campins on June 28.
+DART systems engineer Elena Adams is one of the panelists who also joined Campins on June 28.
 Prior to APL, Adams worked on various NASA and European Space Agency missions to Mars, Jupiter, Saturn, Europa, and the sun.
 She has also conducted studies for NASA’s Planetary Defense Coordination Office and the National Oceanic and Atmospheric Administration.

 Other panelists are: